rainbowdashlabs/reputation-bot/docs/faq.md

 The bot will manage all roles which are registered as reputation roles.
 The bot will always check the user roles when a user receives reputation.
-If you add a new role, the bot will adjust the user roles, when this users receives reputation again.
+If you add a new role, the bot will adjust the user roles, when these users receive reputation again.

 When the bot updates user roles it will first remove all roles registered as reputation roles from the user.
 It will then add the new reputation role to the user.